-Recommended: Modul "Circuit and System Design" of Master "Electrical Systems Engineering" or comparable module
+Recommended: Module "Schaltungstechnik" of the Bachelor Electrical Engineering or module "Circuit and System Design" of the Master "Electrical Systems Engineering" or comparable modules / lectures

 Contents of the course Fast Integrated Circuits for Wireline Communications:

 Nowadays commercial fiber-optic communication systems reach very high data rates of 100 Gb/s per optical channel and several Tb/s in a single fiber.
 In a similar way very high data rates of more than 10 Gb/s occur at a single package pin of electronic chips.
 These signals are to be transmitted over printed circuit boards and inexpensive serial cables.
 In the future the progress of CMOS technology and communication technology will push speed of fiber-optic and wire-line communication continuously to ever higher data rates.
 The design of electronic circuits for high bandwidth rsp. data rates requires a good system knowledge with respect to typical transmitter and receiver architectures, components, and signal properties.
 Furthermore a thorough understanding of integrated circuit design as well as precise high-frequency modeling of passive and active devices are required.
 Goal of the lecture is to enable the student to utilize a methodological approach for the design of fast integrated electronic circuits for digital wired communications.
 A part of the exercises will be carried out using modern industry-standard IC design software.